 If you’re using a guarantor, you’ll need some extra documents.
 A guarantor is somebody who basically vouches for your financial responsibility.
 The implication is that if you fall behind on the rent, your guarantor will cover it.

 Guarantors are often necessary if you don’t make 40 times the monthly rent.
 (Most landlords stick to this figure.)
 Your guarantor will usually need to make even more — 80 times the rent — and live in the tri-state area.
-The guarantor will also need to provide some ID, so make sure to give your guarantor a heads up on that.
+The guarantor will also need to provide some ID, so make sure to give your guarantor a heads-up on that.

-6. Google your brokers and/or landlord.
+6. Google your brokers and/or landlords.

 Unfortunately, there are some shady people controlling New York City property, and they aren’t always obvious.
 Google a broker or agent’s name before you share any important personal information with them.
 If Google returns links to reviews titled “SCAM ARTIST,” back away fast.
 But if there are no alarming red flags, proceed.

 Do the same for the landlord of any place you’re strongly considering.
 There’s actually a list of the “100 worst landlords in New York City” compiled by Public Advocate Letitia James.
-It’s based on the number of Housing Preservation & Development (HPD) and Department of Buildings (DOB) violations they’ve accrued.
-Scan it for your prospective landlord before you sign anything.
+It’s based on the number of Housing Preservation & Development (HPD) and Department of Buildings

-Then, search Google News for any lawsuits brought against your landlord, and poke around the web for complaints on other sites.
+Then, search Google News for any lawsuits brought against your landlord and poke around the

 7. Bring a friend.